 In 2020, online shopping volumes exceeded in-store shopping for the first time.
 Faced with the rise of this competition, traditional stores are becoming aware that their leadership position is weakened.
 To maintain their hegemonies, many companies have decided to review their business models, basing their offers on data-driven strategies.

-How retail analytics can help bricks and mortar stores to win back their market share?
+How retail analytics can help brick and mortar stores to win back their market share?

 Data analysis has an increasing impact on the economic model of all industries.
-Retail trade is probably the one that has been most influenced by these practices.
+Retail trade is probably the industry that has been most influenced by these practices.

 This particularity is evidenced by the success of pure-playing retailers such as Amazon or Alibaba.
 These companies were able to benefit from obtaining a large amount of information from their users: customer typology, research history, average purchase budget…

 Pure player retailers understood early that they needed to understand their users to ensure the successful marketing of their products.
 Through personalized referral systems or early shipping models, they are able to attract consumer attention through hyper-personalization strategies.

 While we all agree that physical stores do not have access to the same level of data as online stores, Brick-and-Mortar businesses can catch up if they develop a data-driven culture.

 According to a recent report from Cisco, the implementation of an in-store data strategy could add a staggering $61 billion of value to traditional retailers worldwide in a year!